gchure/phd/docs/src/chapter_01/section_06_conclusion.md

 evolution.
-While this thesis is  primarily focused on a single type of regulatory architecture regulating a single promoter via a single species of transcription factor, it is worth remembering that systems-level phenotypes are often complex resulting from the concerted action of an array of biological processes.
+While this thesis is  primarily focused on a single type of regulatory architecture regulating a single promoter via a single species of transcription factor, it is worth remembering that systems-level phenotypes are often complex and result from the concerted action of an array of biological processes.
 As was mentioned in our discussion on physiological adaptation, it has been known for nearly a century that the bacterial growth rate is directly correlated to the total protein content of